13 Iconic Foods That Texas Is Famous For

 Migas

-Gustavo Muñoz Soriano / iStock
+Gustavo Muñoz Soriano/istockphoto

 Migas are the ultimate Tex-Mex breakfast that’ll kickstart your day.
 Scrambled eggs mixed with crispy tortilla strips, tomatoes, onions, jalapeños, and plenty of melted cheese.